On the Subject of Multiverse Synchronization

 • And secondly, take note of the following numbers:

-• Total module count (including needies);
+• Total non-ignored module count (including needies);

 • Total number of indicators + batteries;